puzzle/ansible-training/content/en/docs/10/02/_index.en.md

 * How do you specify which playbook to run?
 * Into which directory inside the container do you have to mount your metadata directory?
 * Remove the podman-settings in the file `env/settings`.
-These settings would cause `ansible-runner` inside the container to try run in podman again.
+These settings would cause `ansible-runner` inside the container trying to run in podman again.
 This would fail because podman is not installed inside the ee.
 * Run your Ansible project with podman using the ee stated above.